-Within RELaTED, feasibility studies are being performed for the development of new district heating networks in already consolidated urban environments.
-These studies are conducted at regional scale, where regional energy agencies of the Basque Country (EVE) and Mazovia Energy Agency will identify:
+Within RELaTED, feasibility studies have been performed for the development of new district heating networks in already consolidated urban environments.
+These studies have been conducted at regional scale, where regional energy agencies of the Basque Country (EVE) and Mazovia Energy Agency have identified:

 - industrial waste heat sources suitable of heat recovery,

 - possible renewable resources such as solar thermal,

 Considering this de-carbonized heat generation capacity, these studies have identified candidate urban areas of ULT DH systems.
 Also, the studies have incorporated technical and financial information about:

 - the cost of setting up heat delivery infrastructure,

 - capacity and cost estimation of additional backup heat sources,

 - development phases of the DH network, etc.